testbook/beholdJS/README.md

 * expose caching ttl
 * support innerText
 * implement a render queue with max 'concurrent' renders
+* allow the rendered component to signal rendering completion
 * supply a small script with the SSRed component to allow for some interactivity
 * allow components to expose the data from api calls when SSRed and to reuse them once the framework is loaded too.
 * Improve compatibility by expanding the list of banned attributes & classes in the output markup